eclipse-langium/langium-website/content/docs/grammar-language.md

 ```
 terminal DOUBLE returns number: INT '.'
 INT;
 ```
-Note that it is easy to create conflict between terminal rules by using *terminal rule calls*.
+Note that it is easy to create conflicts between terminal rules when using *terminal rule calls*.
 See [Data Type Rules](#data-type-rules) for further details.

 #### Alternatives
 It is possible to match several valid options.
 The terminal rule `STRING` can use alternatives to match a sequence of characters between double quotes `""` or single quotes `''`: